 - (3) Final plat acknowledgement and approval by the city manager constitute the approval, if any, required in order to file subdivision plats with the clerk of the county superior court pursuant to O.C.G.A. § 15-6-67(d). - (e) Appeals.
 The decision of the city manager to approve or disapprove the final plat may be appealed to the city council by request in writing to the city manager within 30 days of the city manager's decision.
+Decisions will be posted on the City's web page and in a newspaper of general circulation within the City, and notices mailed to adjacent property owners.
+The 30 day appeal period shall start to run upon the earlier of said postings.
 If no appeal is made within the 30-day period, the decision of the city manager is final.
 The 30 day appeal deadline may be waived by the city council if the appellant can show evidence that the appeal was filed within 30 days of their actual or constructive notice of the decision.
-If an appeal is made to the city council, the city council must set a hearing date for the appeal within 30 days of the appeal being requested, and the decision of the city council is final.
+If an appeal is made to the city council, the city council must set a hearing date for the appeal within 30 days of the appeal deadline requested, and the decision of the city council is final.
 The city council decision may be appealed only by a petition for writ of certiorari to the county superior court in accordance with state law.
-Any person or entity (i.e.: an owner, applicant, adjoining neighbor, or a neighbor whose property line is within 1,500 feet of the nearest property line of the proposed subdivision) aggrieved by a denial or approval of a preliminary plat, may appeal by filing a petition for writ of certiorari to the county superior court in accordance with state law. - (f) Recording.
-The approved final plat must be recorded with the clerk of the county superior court by the applicant community development director and returned to the applicant community development director.
+Any person or entity (i.e.: an owner, applicant, adjoining neighbor, or a neighbor whose property is within 1,500 feet of the nearest property line of the proposed subdivision) aggrieved by a denial or approval of a preliminary plat, may appeal by filing a petition for writ of certiorari to the county superior court in accordance with state law. - (f) Recording.
+The approved final plat must be recorded with the clerk of the county superior court by the applicant community development director and returned to the applicantcommunity development director.